 An avid composer and arranger, Patrick wrote music for all three of Break of Reality's original albums, and the arrangements for the band’s “Covers” album.
 His original songs are streamed over 20 million times a year, and his music has been featured in national television programs, including Dateline NBC and America’s Investigative Reports on PBS, the latter of which went on to win an Emmy.
 In 2012, Patrick wrote his first major composition in classical form, a "Concerto for 3 Cellos, Percussion & Orchestra", which Break of Reality premiered in the U.S. with the Laredo Philharmonic Orchestra, and in South America with the Brazilian Symphony Orchestra.

 A strong advocate of music education in the schools, Patrick is also a prominent voice in the commercial music world, with articles featured in many online and print outlets, including Billboard Magazine and Resolution Magazine.
 He has been interviewed for a number of respected publications, including Forbes Magazine, Rolling Stone, and Strings Magazine.

 While employed full-time by Break of Reality and Brooklyn Duo, Patrick still performs classical music on a regular basis.
-Most notably, he performed Brahms "Sextet #1" in Carnegie Hall with Ida Kavafian and recently gave an all-Chopin recital at Caramoor, a prestigious music series in Katonah, NY.
+Most notably, he performed Brahms "Sextet #1" in Carnegie Hall with Ida Kavafian and gave an all-Chopin recital at Caramoor, a prestigious music series in Katonah, NY.

 Patrick received his Bachelor's degree in performance at the Eastman School of Music in Rochester, NY, as a pupil of Steven Doane.
 Upon graduation, Patrick was awarded the prestigious Performer's Certificate from Eastman.